Cassie: <Why wouldn't Yeerks be speaking Yeerk or whatever?>

 - Strategy games sometimes have "miniaturization" effects - an eventual reduction in cost of hardware that isn't new as the player climbs higher on Tech Tree in corresponding fields, which leaves it a viable choice for some time.

-- In Master Of Orion 2 "miniaturization" lowers both cost and size of devices, and on top of Tech Tree empty levels are left to allow extra miniaturization of previous levels (and score points).
+- In Master of Orion 2 "miniaturization" lowers both the cost and size of devices, and empty levels at the top of the Tech Tree exist to allow extra miniaturization of top-tier tech (and score points).

 - Sword of the Stars II also introduces prototyping.
 You can't start mass-producing new ship designs until you build the prototype.
 Prototypes are subject to the Random Number God.
 Certain qualities (firepower, armor, energy production, etc.) can be slightly better or worse than the mass-produced sister ships, which is why the designers saw fit to give prototypes nicknames reflecting their qualities.

-- In the Halo universe, the Spartan Laser costs as much as A 400,000 TON WARSHIP.
+- The Spartan Laser initially cost as much as A 400,000 TON WARSHIP.

-- In Mass Effect 1, it is observed that for what the Systems Alliance spent on the Normandy SR-1, they could have built and outfitted an entire flotilla of standard frigates.
+- It's mentioned that for what the Systems Alliance spent on the Normandy SR-1, they could have built and outfitted an entire flotilla of standard frigates.
 The Normandy is of course a Super Prototype with unmatched stealth capabilities.
 In Mass Effect 2, the Normandy SR-2 is indicated to be even more expensive and capable than her predecessor.